 Nachtasyl - Night Asylum

-This photo book is in a part a theatre programme, part documentary photobook.
+This photo book is part a theatre programme, part documentary photobook.
 Nachtasyl: Night Asylum known primarily as The Lower Depths was a play written by Maxim Gorky in 1901.
 The theme of harsh truth versus the comforting lie pervades the play from start to finish, as most of the characters choose to deceive themselves over the bleak reality of their condition.
 Sound familiar?

 But it is the accompanying street photographs by Abisag Tüllmann, a German female photographer which turns this theatre programme into a rare collectible.